StevenM1080/Audiobook-Forge/README.md

 # Audiobook Forge

-A PySide6 desktop app for authoring a chapterized M4B audiobook from MP3, M4A, AAC, FLAC, WAV, or OGG files.
+A PySide6 desktop app for recompiling a chapterized M4B audiobook from MP3, M4A, AAC, FLAC, WAV, or OGG files.
+No more large books having hundreds of single-chapter audio files to manage.

 ## Run